ALTIBASE/Documents/Manuals/Altibase_7.2/kor/Error Message Reference.md

 **0x1006E ( 65646) smERR_FATAL_smiCantExecuteDDL Unable to execute a DDL.**

-**Cause:** Either another statement already exists or a cursor is already open.
+**Cause:** Either another statement alreay exists or a cursor is already open.

 **Action:** Verify that no other statement currently exists.
 Ensure that cursors are opened only once.